Field Kits: Capturing Data During Ethnographic Research Part Two

 As discussed in our first field kit post, carefully prepping for ethnographic research can go a long way in getting more focused data and in easing analysis.
 However, you may find in some cases that a structured template for capturing data is not ideal and that you need more flexibility to capture the experience in a way that will still be easy to organize retrospectively.

 Picture this: you are observing nurses at a nursing station as they review lab results for patients in a hospital.
 Reviewing these results is only a small portion of their responsibility.
 This means you only have sporadic and quick opportunities to observe the nurses’ infrequent lab workflows and have ad-hoc moments to follow-up on them.
-You feel overwhelmed that you may mix up experiences, miss jotting something down, or may be unable to decipher your notes afterwards.
+You feel overwhelmed that you may mix up experiences, miss jotting something down, or may be unable to decipher your notes afterward.

 In contrast, observing a scheduled medical procedure in an examination room is quite different.
 How you take notes will vary greatly between these two environments since factors like interruptions, predictability, environment, stakeholders, and technology, are very different between the two.

-As part one of this post mentioned, when conducting this type of observational research, note taking is a vital aspect of the process, as photos and videos may not be permitted.
+When conducting this type of observational research, note taking is a vital aspect of the process, as photos and videos may not be permitted.
 In this blog post, we share what we learned about other variations of note taking that we utilized in a recent ethnographic study and their benefits.

 Our healthcare user experience research included visiting a number of different environments such as clinics, a long-term care center, a short-term rehab facility, assisted living, and hospitals.
 For the visits, we shadowed physicians and nurses in different contexts while they reviewed lab results within an electronic health record (EHR) and completed other tasks.